Posted by Todd Hockenberry ● Dec 01, 2023

 7. Call your customers

 Understand how to add more value and call them.
 Just staying connected and letting them know you care is valuable in this day and age.
-Be present and available regularly and not just when you want to close another order.
+Be present and available regularly, not just when you want to close another order.

-Pretty simple, but I am constantly surprised how few companies do this simple thing.
+Pretty simple, but I am constantly surprised by how few companies do this simple thing.

 Keep in touch with your customers, ask relevant questions, and listen so you can help them.
 Think about helping them more and not just selling them more.
 Help first, and the sales will follow.